 When you arrive at headquarters, you will normally be assigned to a nearer or further family of gorillas, depending on your preference and fitness.
 A reasonable level of fitness is required as conditions can be relatively steep, wet, and muddy throughout the year.
 It is normally possible to hire a porter to help you with your bags, so that you can concentrate on the scramble.
 You’ll trek for anything between three and eight hours, and spend an hour with the gorillas.

-Both countries are delightful, and in fact, it’s possible to combine both, as it’s an easy border crossing and gives you the chance to try trekking in both countries.
+Both countries are beautiful, and in fact, it’s possible to combine both, as it’s an easy border crossing and gives you the chance to try trekking in both countries.

 However, we normally recommend Rwanda for a shorter trip; if you want to extend your holiday Rwanda combines very well with a safari in Kenya, or the lovely beaches of Zanzibar in Tanzania.
 Trekking tends to be a little easier in Rwanda than in Uganda, but treks in either country can be challenging as the gorillas move around.